Crane1195/DIYB0XX/MyAluminumB0XX/README.md

 The first of which a detachable RJ45 to Gamecube cable, and the second is an internal Gamecube to USB adapter with the extra three ports available to use outside the case.

-If you have any questions regarding this build, feel free to ask me in the 20XX Discord's #diy-discussion channel (https://discord.gg/6wcEaDU) or in direct message @Crane#1195 .
+If you have any questions regarding this build, feel free to ask me in my Discord server (https://discord.gg/S3qgZWD) or in direct message @Crane#1195 .

 ## Components